ebullient/ttrpg-convert-cli/README.md

 # TTRPG convert CLI
 ![GitHub all releases](https://img.shields.io/github/downloads/ebullient/ttrpg-convert-cli/total?color=success)

+The tool formally known as Json 5e convert CLI.

-CLI to convert 5eTools and Pf2eTools JSON into crosslinked, tagged, and formatted (with templates) markdown for use with [Obsidian.md](https://obsidian.md).
+CLI to convert 5eTools (🚧 and Pf2eTools) JSON into crosslinked, tagged, and formatted (with templates) markdown for use with [Obsidian.md](https://obsidian.md).

+The instructions below still reference the released `5e-convert` CLI.
+New stuff is on the way!

 <table><tr>
 <td>Jump</td>